top of page

 Nicolás Urrutia (he/she/they)

-My name is Nicolás (Nico), I am a Colombian-born, New York City–based cook, food educator and food experience curator.
-My work explores the intersections of food, culture, and sustainability, seeking to understand, portray, and explain cultural practices, beliefs, and dynamics through the lens of food, at the same time I intend to build a closer relationship between people and the soil and hands that feed them.
-I see food as a universal language: a daily necessity that brings societies together and shapes shared culture.
-Through acknowledgment of ingredients, techniques, tools, and rituals, I aim to uncover how communities express their identity, the land they inhabit, their customs and belief systems, and the historical movements—such as migration and colonization—that have transformed the way they live and eat.
+My work explores the intersections of food, culture, and the systems that shape how we eat.
+It understands that food is a language through which culture takes place, and it intends to bring us closer to the soil and the hands that feed us.
+Through acknowledgment of ingredients, techniques, tools, and rituals, I aim to understand and communicate how communities express their identity, the land they inhabit, their customs and belief systems, and the historical movements—such as migration and colonization—that have transformed the way they live and eat.

 IMG_7388_edited.jpg